 He also gets to roll a separate die when attacking and if the Sharpshooter model gets a hit, he deprives the target the cover bonus which means they will only save on 9-10.
 I like this rule and when it happens it’s very satisfying, but I haven’t seen it happen very often.

 I think the Flibustiers are one of the best targets for the Sharpshooter.
 It brings them up to the shooting level of the Freebooter but they still surpass the Freebooter in melee combat.
-The Sharpshooter can also be used well with the Dutch Kaper, the English Forlorn Hope and the Native Warrior Musketeer.
+The Sharpshooter can also be used well with the Dutch Kaper, the English Forlorn Hope, and the Native Warrior Musketeer.
 The combination of Marksmen and Great Warrior can make the Native muskets insanely accurate.
-I haven’t used the Deadeye ability as much as Marksment but I was thinking it would be fun to use that ability with a unit in fighting tops.
+I haven’t used the Deadeye ability as much as Marksmen but I was thinking it would be fun to use that ability with a unit in fighting tops.
 That would bring most saves down from a 6 on a ship to a 8 which nearly doubles your chance of killing models with your hits.

 Since No Peace Beyond the Line came out, ship speed has become a much bigger deal in my games.
 The new Privateer versions of the Sloop and Brigantine with the top speed of 5″ have really changed the game and the Sailing Master makes the racing ship even more fun.